turingschool/backend-curriculum-site/module3/projects/consultancy/ideation.md

 ### APIs

-Your application **must make good use of at least TWO external datasets or APIs**.
+Your application **must make good use of at least one external datasets or APIs**.
 Some examples include:

 #### Government Data